Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Kadanoff-Baym Equation

 where $\hat{Z}_\pm=z\pm\frac{i}{2}\partial_{\Delta p_z}$ and $\Delta p_z=k_z-p_z-p'_z$.

 We can now use the Approximation-2 to write down the form of the Green's function by Eq.(\ref{SCKBE}).
 The time component momentum $k_0,p_0, p'_0$ in the phase space integration can be separated into two regions $k_0>0$ or $k_0<0$.
-As shown in Eq.\eqref{SCKBE}, the two regions of the phase space correspond to in or out state in statistical physics($f(k,z)$ or $1\pm f(k,z)$).
-So, the different choices of the integrated region correspond to different scattering processes, for example, $k_0,p_0,p'_0>0$ corresponding to the scattering process shown in the right panel of Fig.\ref{micro}.
-The total phase space integration would contain all scattering processes.
-Substituting all those equations into Eq.(\ref{FPCKBE}) and set the integration region for time component momentum as $k_0,p_0,p'_0>0$ to discuss, we have
+As shown in Eq.\eqref{SCKBE}, the two regions of the phase space correspond to in or out state in statistical physics, with corresponding dependencies on the distribution functions $f(k,z)$ or $1\pm f(k,z)$.
+The different choices of the integrated region correspond to different scattering processes.
+For example, $k_0,p_0,p'_0>0$ corresponds to the scattering process shown in the right panel of Fig.\ref{micro}.
+The total phase space integration contains all scattering processes.
+Substituting Eq.\eqref{eq.exp} and the distribution function into Eq.(\ref{FPCKBE}) and setting the integration region for time component momentum as $k_0,p_0,p'_0>0$ , we have

-where $p_0$ and $p'_0$ have been integral out by the delta functions inside Eq.(\ref{SCKBE}).
+where $p_0$ and $p'_0$ have been integred out using the delta functions inside Eq.(\ref{SCKBE}).
 The Wigner transformation $G^<(k,l)$ can be given by the definition Eq.(\ref{NWigner}) as